rpgreview/papersandpaychecks/pnp.md

 Note the word 'plausibility'. *Papers and Paychecks* posits a world that is downright hostile to the player characters.
 The metaphysical foundation, if you like, is resistentialism.
 This is a supposedly joke philosophy based around the widespread anecdotal evidence of an apparent malice of inanimate objects against people, the word itself coined by Paul Jennings in 1948 as a response to existentialism, and claimed that it was developed by a fictional character, Pierre-Marie Ventre, itself a play on the name Jean-Paul Sartre.

 But of course we all know better than that.
 Let our motto be: "Les choses sont contre nous" ("Things are against us").
-Resistentialism and it has a long and established history well prior to Jennings, as encapsulated by "Murphy's Law" (itself possibly by the mathematician de Morgan, but he already has his own law) and completely expressed by Finagle's Law of Dynamic Negatives, by John W. Campbell, science fiction writer and editor: "Anything that can go wrong, will go wrong, and at the worst possible time".
+Resistentialism and it has a long and established history well prior to Jennings, as encapsulated by "Murphy's Law" (itself possibly by the mathematician de Morgan, but he already has his own law) and completely expressed by Finagle's Law of Dynamic Negatives, by John W. Campbell, science fiction writer and editor who stated: "Anything that can go wrong, will go wrong, and at the worst possible time".

 Others characters in the story don't even have to be antagonistic - they may even be driven by pure motives, yet the the time in which they decide to incompetently help proves disastrous.
 It is the role of The Boss, the participant who narrates the story and moderates the game, to ensure that this happens.
 Ranging from slapstick, absurdity, and even a touch of malevolence, these situational comedies can used to reminisce, inform, and inspire.

 Although presented partially as a spoof, "Papers and Paychecks" is nevertheless a traditional roleplaying game, in that it consists of several players, each taking a character (a "player-character" or PC) and their role in a story scenario designed by another player, The Boss, who adjudicates the expressed actions of the player's characters and the environment in which they occur, including the activities of non-player characters (NPCs), and introduces new plot elements as appropriate to generate a narrative flow.
 Usually it is played face-to-face, engaging in the primitive behaviour of actual physical socialisation, it can also be played through electronic communication as well, although real-time communication is recommended over asynchronous methods.

-There are five chapters to this book which explains the game and how to play it.
+There are five chapters to this book which explains tha game and how to play it.
 The first chapter is dedicated to character generation, covering the setting and an example of play, before illustrating the steps to build one's own player-character.
 This includes the PCs characteristics, profession and wage band, their talents, personality, and starting equipment.
+For those familiar with roleplaying games, this is a standard system but with the addition of the Luck attribute for narrative purposes.

 By the end of the first chapter, the player is ready for action in an antagonistic environment, and the second chapter explains in detail exactly what sort of activities they can engage in.
 This includes an elaboration of the core mechanic game system, the tactical and strategic time scales, the giving and receiving of physical, mental, and social damage, and details of personal equipment.
 As a principle of game design, detail of the activities is based around the setting.
 Obviously this includes a lot less violence than a roleplaying game in a fantastic setting of wizards and dragons, but a lot more on problems relating to malfunctioning technology and incompetent bureaucracy.